Sol-Zito/Sol-Zito/README.md

-## Hi there Me llamo Zito Maria Sol👋
+## Hi there I'm Maria Sol Zito👋

-Desarrolladora Full stack👩🏽‍💻
+Full Stack Developer 👩🏽‍💻

-✨ Soy desarrolladora cuento con más de 3 años de experiencia en proyectos individuales y en equipo.
+✨ I'm a developer with over 3 years of experience in individual and team projects.
-🌱 Mi objetivo es seguir avanzando en mi carrera profesional y contribuir de manera significativa al mundo tecnológico.
+🌱 My goal is to continue advancing in my professional career and make a significant contribution to the technological world.
-💬 Busco constantemente nuevos conocimientos y desafíos tecnológicos que me permitan expandir mis habilidades.
+💬 I'm constantly seeking new knowledge and technological challenges that allow me to expand my skills.

-🫱🏼‍🫲🏼Tengo experiencia trabajando con:
+🫱🏼‍🫲🏼I have knowledge working with:
-🔸React  🔸Next
+🔸React  🔸Next 🔸Angular
 🔸Javascript 🔸Typescript
 🔸Html 🔸Css
 🔸Java 🔸Spring boot